 The accompanying consolidated financial statements have been prepared by management in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
 Management is responsible for ensuring that these statements, which include amounts based upon estimates and judgments, are consistent with other information and operating data contained in the annual financial review and reflect the corporation’s business transactions and financial position.

 Management is also responsible for the information disclosed in the management’s discussion and analysis including responsibility for the existence of appropriate information systems, procedures and controls to ensure that the information used internally by management and disclosed externally is complete and reliable in all material respects.

 The board of directors annually appoints an audit committee comprised of directors who are not employees of the corporation.
-This committee meets regularly with management, the internal auditor and the shareholders' auditors to review significant accounting, reporting and internal control matters.
-Both the internal and shareholders' auditors have unrestricted access to the audit committee.
-The audit committee reviews the financial statements, the report of the shareholders' auditors, and management’s discussion and analysis and submits its report to the board of directors for formal approval.
+This committee meets regularly with management, the internal auditor and the shareholders’ auditors to review significant accounting, reporting and internal control matters.
+Both the internal and shareholders’ auditors have unrestricted access to the audit committee.
+The audit committee reviews the consolidated financial statements, the report of the shareholders’ auditors, and the management’s discussion and analysis and submits its report to the board of directors for formal approval.

 February 7, 2014